Mass media in Croatia: Legislative framework

 The Constitution of Croatia protects freedom of expression and freedom of the press, bans censorship, and guarantees the rights of journalists to report and to access information.
 It guarantees the right to correction, if legal rights are violated by published news.

 The media in Croatia are regulated by the Law on Media, the Law on Electronic Media, the Law on Croatian Radio-Television and the Law on the Right to Access Information.
 The Croatian legislation, including media law, has been harmonized with EU Law in the process of EU accession.
 The EU's Television Without Frontiers Directive has been transposed in Croatia within the Law on Electronic Media and the Law on Media; the provisions of the 2007 EU Audiovisual Media Services Directive have been included in the 2009 amendments to the Law on Electronic Media, including licenses for specialised media channels and non-for-profit municipal televisions and radio stations.

-The Croatian Criminal Code and Civil Code contain the provisions about defamation and libel.
-The burden of proof about libel has been shiften on the prosecutor since 2005.
+The Croatian Criminal Code and Civil Code contain provisions about defamation and libel.
+The burden of proof about libel has been shifted to the prosecutor since 2005.
 In 2005, four journalists were convicted to suspended prison sentences for libel; prison sentences for libel were then abolished in 2006.

-Hate speech in Croatia leads to a maximum 5 years prison sentence.
-Insulting "the Republic of Croatia, its coat of arms, national anthem, or flag" is also punished with up to 3 years of prison.
+Hate speech in Croatia leads to a maximum five-year prison sentence.
+Insulting "the Republic of Croatia, its coat of arms, national anthem, or flag" is also punishable with up to three years in prison.

-In 2013 the Croatian parliament passed an amendment criminalising "vilification", intended as systematic and deliberate defamation of a person, institution or legal entity.
+In 2013 the Croatian parliament passed an amendment criminalizing "vilification", intended as systematic and deliberate defamation of a person, institution or legal entity.
 This was seen as worrying by media professionals, and later confirmed when an investigative reporter was fined in 2014.
 As IREX notes, "a journalist can be prosecuted even if reporting only verified facts if the judge thinks that the published facts are not 'in the public interest'".

-The OSCE Media Freedom Representative Dunja Mijatovic qualified the Croatian legal definitions of "insult" and "shaming" as "vague, open to individual interpretation and, thus, prone to arbitrary application", calling for decriminalisation by stating that "Free speech should not be subject to criminal charges of any kind".
+OSCE Media Freedom Representative Dunja Mijatovic characterized the Croatian legal definitions of "insult" and "shaming" as "vague, open to individual interpretation and, thus, prone to arbitrary application", calling for decriminalisation by stating that "Free speech should not be subject to criminal charges of any kind".